KristjanESPERANTO/MagicMirror-3rd-Party-Modules/docs/CONTRIBUTING.md

 The project enforces strict linting rules.
 If your build fails due to linting:

-1. Run `npm run lint:fix` to automatically fix formatting and simple errors.
+1. Run `node --run lint:fix` to automatically fix formatting and simple errors.
 2. Manually resolve any remaining issues reported by the linter.

 **Schema Validation Failures**